 Financial contributions from the LIS help organisations provide much needed services and deliver projects that will leave a legacy for years to come; creating connections between people who freely give their time, expertise and support in a range of volunteering roles.

-The County Council has awarded LIS funding as a contribution towards 425 revenue and capital projects and 275 Talented Athletes across Nottinghamshire.
+The County Council awarded LIS funding as a contribution towards 425 revenue and capital projects and 275 Talented Athletes across Nottinghamshire during 2018-21.

 Find out more about how LIS funding benefits communities.

 The LIS is closed to new applications.
 However, Nottinghamshire County Council is committed to offering support to the Voluntary and Community Sector (VCS).

 On the 10th June 2021, the first Committee of the new administration considered options for the Scheme and agreed to develop a more detailed plan that will be considered at a Communities Committee meeting in the autumn of 2021.

 To get the latest news and updates about the Local Improvement Scheme delivered direct to your inbox (including email alerts about any future LIS funding rounds), sign up to the Local Improvement Scheme email newsletter.

 Please note that the LIS funding is a discretionary contribution towards the cost of delivering VCS services; as such, VCS organisations are encouraged to seek other sources of funding.

 Our Support, Advice and Networking webpage includes links to a range of help and support including the NCVO Funding and Income Planner and other possible sources of funding, which you may find helpful.

 If you would like to discuss your VCS project and ways in which the Communities Team may be able to offer some support, please email LIS@nottscc.gov.uk.